sf105/sttp-book/chapters/testing-techniques/model-based-testing.md

   - If any nodes were added:
      Repeat from step 2.

-This is also demonstrated in the example below.
+This is demonstrated in the example below.

-To make the transition table a bit more interesting we modify the phone's state machine to have an `OFF` state instead of a `BLOCKED` state.
+To make the transition table a bit more interesting, we modify the phone's state machine to have an `OFF` state instead of a `BLOCKED` state.
 See the state machine below:

 ![Phone state machine with off](img/model-based-testing/examples/phone_off_machine.svg)